Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Method: Descent-Guided Policy Gradient

 \section{Method: Descent-Guided Policy Gradient}

-In this section, we present DG-PG, a framework that addresses the variance explosion problem by exploiting the analytical models available in many cooperative domains.
+In this section, we present DG-PG, a framework that addresses variance explosion by exploiting the analytical models available in many engineering systems.
 We first define the \textit{reference state} as an efficient system state prescribed by analytical models and identify the conditions under which it yields a valid guidance term (Section~\ref{subsec:prior_assumptions}).
 We then augment the policy gradient with a noise-free, per-agent signal derived from the reference (Section~\ref{sec:descent_guided_formulation}).
-Under mild assumptions, DG-PG does not alter the Nash equilibria of the original cooperative game while achieving agent-independent variance.
+Under mild assumptions, DG-PG does not alter the Nash equilibria of the cooperative game while achieving agent-independent variance.